carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 movss %xmm1, %xmm0
 ret

-Because mulss multiplies 0*0 = 0.0, the top elements of xmm1 are already zerod.
+Because mulss doesn't modify the top 3 elements, the top elements of xmm1 are already zero'd.
 We could compile this to:

 movss 4(%esp), %xmm0
 mulss %xmm0, %xmm0